 Handprint Christmas Craft Round-Up

-I put together this round-up of my favorite ideas for hand and footprint crafts you can do with your kids.
+I compiled this round-up of my favorite ideas for hand and footprint crafts you can do with your kids.

-Foot tree, this one is from 2014.
-Just make sure that you get their footprint upside down…the flip side of this mug has an upside-down tree.
+It is perfect craft for little ones who aren’t old enough to follow the instructions to make the Santa mug.
+Just make sure you get their footprint upside down…the flip side of this mug has an upside-down tree.
 But the imperfections make them perfect.

-Rudolph mug, from 2015.
 Ah…all these little hands and feet give me all the feels.
 I love using these for my morning coffee during the holidays.
+This footprint mug is so easy to do with some brown on the bottom of your baby’s foot.

 Photo credit Clay A Go Go